What does OneSky do?

 What is the status of your work in Chinese orphanages?

 We are working just as hard as we always have to ensure that institutionalized children all over China have a loving adult in their daily lives.
-These efforts include supporting Model Centers and Seed Centers where, through our Chinese sister organization, Chunhui Children, we help smaller orphanages create programs of their own.
+These efforts include supporting Model Centers and Seed Centers where, through our Chinese sister organization, Chunhui Children, we help smaller orphanages create programmes of their own.

 When the Chinese take over funding for centers OneSky established, what role does OneSky play?